viditjain99/Movienary/README.md

 • Search Movies and TV shows from a vast database
 • Read reviews given by various people
 • Easy access to social media pages of Movies, TV Shows and celebrities (if they exist)

+The app uses REST API to get data and then display it. sqlLite database has been used to store movies and TV shows in the watchlist.